Khairajani/fullstackk_assignment/transaction/README.md

   - There is a list-item table, which is having all the inputs as mentioned, along with article, colour etc.
   - Inventory is having foreign key as list-item. (ideally it should be opposite as per my doubts)

+- Error resolved:
+ - A small error was present in max_length of the model, which is resolved !

 Regards: Himanshu Khairajani